muratgozel/event-emitter-object/README.md

 3. **Bundle for browsers**

 The source code bundled with `browserify` to generate a `UMD` bundle.
 This bundle can be imported by html script tag.
 No compilation and polyfills.
+The variable attached to the browser's `window` object is `EventEmitterObject`.

 ```html
 <script src="https://unpkg.com/event-emitter-object@0/dist/browser.js" crossorigin type="text/javascript"></script>